Responding to the crisis in Yemen

 Yemen's public services have collapsed, and the price of basics such as food, fuel, and cooking gas have soared.
 Having lost their sources of income, many Yemeni families are unable to afford food or fuel.
 Half are facing severe food insecurity and malnutrition.

 Before the war, Yemen ranked 154 out of 187 countries on the Human Development Index and had the highest levels of poverty, unemployment and illiteracy in the Arab States region.
 The protracted conflict is rolling back progress on human development, widening gender disparities and undermining the rule of law and access to justice.

 UNDP is working with local and international partners to build resilience in Yemen by supporting communities and key institutions to lay the foundation for recovery and state-building.

-In addition to the long-term Yemen Resilience Programme, UNDP has been present in Yemen since the onset of the conflict, providing early recovery interventions that complement the humanitarian response of other UN agencies and partners.
+In addition, UNDP has been present in Yemen since the onset of the conflict, providing early recovery interventions that complement the humanitarian response of other UN agencies and partners.

 In 2016, close to eight million people benefited, directly and indirectly, from UNDP’s resilience work.
 It included renovation of light community infrastructure, such as traditional water distribution systems; collection of solid waste and debris; and the provision of critical assets like solar water pumps and greenhouses to boost agricultural productivity.